-Ex parte
+Ex parte/without notice applications

 There is no provision in the Arbitration Act specifically empowering the tribunal to grant interim relief on an ex parte basis.
 Some institutional arbitral rules make clear that interim relief can only be granted after all parties have been given a reasonable opportunity to respond (for example section 25.1, LCIA Rules 2014).